-All grantees will eventually receive an email invitation to create their own web page for their grant on our site.
-Given the large number of grants given each year and the need to review web submissions, groups of invitations are sent out on a monthly basis.
+In the year following the awarding of your grant, we will send you, via email, an invitation to create your own web page for your grant on our site, in the Archive of Grantees.
+Given the large number of grants awarded each year and the need to review each of these web submissions, groups of invitations are sent out on a monthly basis.

-Puffin does not make such individualized recommendations.
-We will periodically list resources under the Community tab on our homepage.
+Sorry, Puffin does not make such individualized recommendations.
+We may periodically list resources under the Community tab on our website.

 *Where does Puffin get its funding?

 The Foundation is privately funded.
 We do not solicit donations.